nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 it again.
 I’ll spit in you’ eats &#11834;”

 “Wha’s that?
 The boss sure gwine to settle this.”
-The pantryman dashed out of the pantry and called the steward....
-“Ain’t any of us waiters gwine to stay on heah Mis’r Farrel, with a chef like this.”
+The pantryman dashed out of the pantry and called the steward.<span class="three-dots"></span>“Ain’t any of us waiters gwine to stay on heah Mis’r Farrel, with a chef like this.”

 “What’s that, now?”
 The steward was in the pantry again.
 “What’s this